renovatebot/renovate/docs/usage/faq.md

 ### Use an alternative branch as my Pull Request target

-If for example your repository default branch is `master` but your Pull Requests should target branch `next`, then you can configure this via the `baseBranches` configuration option.
+Say your repository's default branch is `master` but you want Renovate to use the `next` branch as its PR target.
+You can configure the PR target branch via the `baseBranches` option.

-To do this, add this line to the `renovate.json` in the _default_ branch (i.e. `master` in this example).
+Add this line to the `renovate.json` file that's in the _default_ branch (`master` in this example).

 ```
 {